nordic-rse/nordic-rse.github.io/content/join.md

 Our weekly virtual coffee break is an informal space to meet others interested in research software engineering.

-Everyone is welcome – no registration needed, just come and say hei/hej/moi/hæ/halló/tere/čau/labas/hi!
+Everyone is welcome, no registration needed, just come and say hei/hej/moi/hæ/halló/tere/čau/labas/hi!

 We chat about a mix of topics, mostly RSE-related, and it’s a great way to connect, share experiences, or simply listen in.